What is Emirates ID?

 Steps for UAE Residency

-The process for obtaining UAE residency in 2025 includes:
+The process for obtaining a UAE resident visa in 2026 includes:

 1. Applying for an entry permit: This permit is issued to company owners who have set up a business in the UAE or employees hired by a UAE-based company.
 The entry permit, a prerequisite for the residence visa, is valid for 60 days.
-During this period, you must undergo a medical check and apply for your Emirates ID, after which the residence visa is stamped into your passport.
+During this period, you must undergo a medical check and apply for your Emirates ID, after which your residence status is issued electronically (digital visa / no passport stamp).

 2. Medical checkup: Conducted at any Preventive Medicine Center, this mandatory procedure follows the issuance of your entry permit.
 The medical test consists of a blood test and chest X-ray.
 If your medical results are satisfactory, you can proceed with your visa application.